kriomant/ch57x-keyboard-tool/README.md

 ![Picture of keyboard-12-2](doc/keyboard-12-2.png)

-Such macro keyboards are popular on AliExpress and sellers usually send software for programming, but it:
+Such macro keyboards are popular on AliExpress, and sellers often include software for programming, but:
 * requires Windows
 * is very ugly and inconvenient
 * can only program one key at a time
-* don't expose all keyboard features
+* do not expose all keyboard features

 There are several modifications of such keyboards with different numbers of buttons and knobs (See the [photos of supported keyboards](#photos-of-supported-keyboards)) and with/without Bluetooth.

 Both wired and wireless keyboards are supported.
-⚠️ However, the keyboard must be connected to the computer with the USB cable when programming it.
+⚠️ However, the keyboard must be connected to the computer with the USB cable when programming.

 ### Supported keyboards